hzrki/star/README.md

    ```
 3. Install Requirements

-4. Build in x64 or VS Mac
+4. Build in Visual Studio / Jetbrains Rider or Visual Studio Mac

 <p align="right">(<a href="#readme-top">back to top</a>)</p>